 We don’t carry ANY products that contain gluten or wheat ingredients.
-However, we are not certified gluten free (yet).
-Hopefully that will happen soon.

-Royal Jelly Nutrition
+Royal Jelly Nutrition Information

 - 12-13% Protein, 12-15% Carbohydrates, 5-6% Beneficial Lipids (Including Vitamins & Minerals)